-- 130 g (1 cup / 4.6oz) plain (AP) flour
+- 130 g plain (AP) flour (1 cup / 4.6oz)

-- 1/2 cup (40g / 1.4oz) cocoa
+- ⅓ cup cocoa (40g / 1.4oz)

-- 1 teaspoon baking powder
+- ½ teaspoon baking powder

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- 113 g (1/2 cup / 1 stick) unsalted butter, melted
+- 113 g unsalted butter, melted (½ cup / 1 stick)

-- 1/2 cup (100g / 3.5oz) white granulated sugar
+- ½ cup white granulated sugar (100g / 3.5oz)

-- 1/2 cup (100g / 3.5oz) dark brown sugar, packed
+- ½ cup brown sugar, packed (100g / 3.5oz)

 - 2 large eggs, room temp

-- 3/4 cup whole milk
+- ¾ cup whole milk

 For the strawberry buttercream

-- 125 ml (1/2 cup) thickened (heavy) cream
+- ½ cup thickened (heavy) cream

 For the Chocolate Cake

 - Preheat your oven to 180C / 350F / 160C fan forced.
-Grease and line a large sponge roll tin (approximately 26cm x 40cm) with baking paper.
+Grease and line a large sponge roll tin (approximately 26cm x 40cm or 10x15 inch) with baking paper.

 - In a bowl, sift together the flour, cocoa, baking powder and salt.
 Mix well to combine.

 - Pour the batter into your prepared baking tin and spread to the edges.
-Bake for around 15 minutes until a toothpick inserted comes out with just a couple of sticky crumbs.
+Bake for around 12 minutes until a toothpick inserted comes out with just a couple of sticky crumbs.

 - Allow to cool, then place in the fridge until cold.

 - With the long side of the cake to you, slice the cake in half width-ways (so you’re drawing the knife towards you).
 Dust a little cocoa on one half and then flip it over (this will become the bottom of the cake).